 Insects make up approximately 75% to 80% of all animals on earth.
-In fact, all insect body weight combined weigh 300 times more than all humans combined.
-Ants alone weight in total more than humans.
-If for some reason insects suddenly evolved in larger beings and decide to go to war with us humans, there is no shred of doubt that humans will be annihilated.
+In fact, all insect body weights combined weigh 300 times more than all humans combined.
+Ants alone weigh in total more than humans.
+If for some reason insects suddenly evolved into larger beings and decide to go to war with us humans, there is no shred of doubt that humans will be annihilated.

 Insects exist in astonishing numbers.
 On average, around 65,000 insects can be found on every square meter.
 To put that in perspective, at most 9 children fit on one square meter.
 But why are insects so successful animals?

 The success and the remarkable amount of insects are due to their ability to colonize a high diversity of niche environments.
 Success factors that contribute to this fact are reproduction potential, survival potential, and genetic diversity and adaptation to make most of their environment.
 Because of this insects comprise around 70-80% of all known animal species on earth.

 “We may have to accept that it’s insects, not us humans, that are the true conquerors of the planet”Murry Gans

 It will now be clear that insects are the most abundant and most diverse taxonomic group of animals on our planet.
 Insects have survived four major cataclysms that caused worldwide extinctions.
 But then, what makes them so successful?

 One characteristic of insects is their reproduction potential.
 Generally, insects have a high reproduction rate.
 Many female insects species produce many offspring (around 100-500 per female).
 Secondly, these new offspring rapidly develop to maturity, where they can breed again to make more offspring.